thisray/icegameRL/DQN_try/save_log/README.md

 ## experiment 7

-* train to 617 episodes
+* train to 617 episodes (319,623 steps)
-* have longer length, larger area loops than past experiments
+* accepted loops have longer length and larger area than past experiments

 ## experiment 8

-* train to 1487 episodes (training faster than exp7)
+* train to 1487 episodes (335,396 steps, training faster than exp7)
-* use fewer steps to get ACCEPTED loop
+* use fewer steps to get accepted loop
 * but don't have larger area loop
 * setting: `replay_memory_size=500000` , would use 93.1% of 32G memory